The best Walmart Cyber Monday deals 2020

 AirPods w/ Charging Case: currently $129 @ Walmart

-Check for price changes: Walmart has been selling the Apple AirPods with standard charging case on sale at its lowest price ever, but that $20 discount is not current available.
-We're hoping the $109 price returns by Cyber Monday.
-The AirPods feature Apple's latest H1 chip for fast wireless connectivity with Apple devices.View Deal
+Check for price changes: Walmart has been selling the Apple AirPods with standard charging case on sale at its lowest price ever, although the price does seem to fluctuate.
+The AirPods feature Apple's latest H1 chip for fast wireless connectivity with Apple devices, and 24 hours total listening time with the charging case.View Deal

 Smart Home